One of the most popular and favored bee species in commercial beekeeping is the Italian Bee.

 Italian honey bees can easily adapt to the environment they live in.
 They have the ability to acclimate themselves to a wide range of environmental conditions.

-Most Italian Bee strains can tolerate a wide range of temperatures.
-They can survive in cold winters and hot summers.
+Most Apis mellifera ligustica strains can tolerate a wide range of temperatures.
+They can survive in colder climates.
+Italian honey bees would also thrive in regions with a warmer climate.

 This adaptability paved the way for the introduction of this bee species to many regions around the world, including the UK, the US, Australia, and other parts of Europe.